 How to View Your Frequencies

-There are some good frequencies to help program your UV-5R.
-146.520, and 446.000.
-There are simplex “calling” frequencies, which means they are monitored by local radio operators for simplex operation.
+There are some good frequencies to help program your UV-5R, which includes 146.520, and 446.000.
+These are simplex “calling” frequencies, which means they are monitored by local radio operators for simplex operation.

 Hint: You will have to change your settings on your Baofeng to make 5K increments once you’re programming frequencies.
 First press the menu button then find the item 1STEP.
 Then you can adjust it back to 5K.

-No matter if you’re a beginner or a pro radio enthusiast, everyone can find purpose with the Baofeng UV-5R.
-By programming the Baofeng UV-5R, you’re not limited to just police stations.
-You can tune into air traffic control, firefighters, and more.
-Just make sure you’re aware of the police scanner laws in your area.
+Whether you’re a beginner or a pro radio enthusiast, you can easily use the Baofeng UV-5R.
+By programming this device, you’re not limited to just police stations.
+You can also tune into air traffic control, firefighters, and more.
+However, make sure you’re aware of the police scanner laws in your area.

 To conclude, the Baofeng UV-5R can be difficult to program at first.
-Once you continuously expose yourself to the controls and documentation, you’ll find it easier to listen on police broadcasts within your area.
-If you’re interested with more police scanner options, read our best police scanner list: https://www.ratedradardetector.org/police-scanner/best/.
+But once you continuously expose yourself to the controls and documentation, you’ll find it easier to listen to police broadcasts within your area.
+If you’re interested in more police scanner options, read our best police scanner list: https://www.ratedradardetector.org/police-scanner/best/.